selplacei/konfsave/README.md

 # Konfsave

 Konfsave is a config manager.
-That is, it allows you to save, back up, and easily switch between different (per-user) system configurations.
+That is, it allows you to save, back up, and easily switch between different (per-user) system configurations (not just in terms of KDE).
 Each configuration is stored as a profile; the script allows you to save the current configuration as a named profile, and then load them by name.
 It's also possible to take these profiles somewhere else by exporting or importing them, or just copying their folder.

 By default, Konfsave manages your KDE configuration - specifically, its appearance and workspace settings.
-This can be easily changed in `config.ini`.
+This can be easily changed in the config file.
 If you'd like to learn more about how to adjust the configuration, see the [wiki](https://github.com/selplacei/konfsave/wiki).
 You can also specify additional files to include or exclude once using command line options.